foopod/blog6/_posts/cellular-automata-tutorial.md

 Grand!

-Next we can block out the rest of the code.
-We are going to need a function that determines a cells next state.
+Next, we can block out the rest of the code.
+We are going to need a function that determines a cell's next state.
 We can make a placeholder function and finish off the rest of the `_process()` function while we are at it.

 ```gdscript
 func get_next_state(column, row):